What is a Simplified Liquidation?

 How does the Simplified Liquidation differ from a standard Creditors Voluntary Liquidation?

-- There will be reduced circumstances in which a liquidator can seek to clawback an unfair preference payment from a creditor that is not related to the company.
+- There are reduced circumstances in which a liquidator can seek to clawback an unfair preference payment from a creditor that is not related to the company.

-- The liquidator will only be required to report to ASIC on potential misconduct where there are reasonable grounds to believe
+- The liquidator is only be required to report to ASIC on potential misconduct where there are reasonable grounds to believe

 that misconduct has occurred, and that misconduct has had a substantial effect on creditors.

-- It will remove all requirements for the liquidator to call creditor meetings and the ability to form committees of inspection.
+- All requirements for the liquidator to call creditor meetings and the ability to form committees of inspection have been removed.

-- It will simplify the dividend process (where creditors receive a return
+- The dividend process (where creditors receive a return

 proportionate to their debt) and the proof of debt process (where